MartinKoeoep/project-2-wdi/README.md

 #In review

 Overall, I'm pleased with what I was able to create in the span of the time we were given, I definitely learned much about NodeJS.
-I was surprised initially to see how easy it is to featurebloat my own creation in the planning stages, before I was able to get any code down.
+I was surprised initially to see how easy it is to feature-bloat my own creation in the planning stages, before I was able to get any code down.
 But thanks to having it planned out and prioritised the features accordingly I was able to remove features that would've been nice to haves rather than must-haves.